-This chapter describes how you can develop your own STB5660 application, what environment you need.
-What hardware and software interface the system provides.
-It answers the question what you need to start developing your application.
-In addition it will tell you what you will receive with the system that gets you on your way and shorten development time and reduce the costs involved.
+This chapter describes how to develop your own STB5860 application, what environment you need and what hardware and software interface the system provides.
+It details what is needed to start developing your application and in addition will tell you what you will receive with the system that gets you on your way and shorten development time and reduce the costs involved.

-6.1 Summary of the STB5660 kit
+6.1 Summary of the STB5860 kit

-When you receive the STB5660 development system it will offer you a complete Set-Top Box system with all needed documentation for development.
+When you receive the STB5860 development system it will offer you a complete set-top box system along with the necessary documentation for development.
 This will give you a 'plug and play' solution to test and develop a system based on this platform.